DrDub/thout/README.md

 the hash is stored and return it, otherwise it will indicate it doesn't has the document.

-CHROME operates similarly to CLIENT but in the background and stores a much larger number of documents.
+Extended CLIENTs could use a Chrome Extension (CHROME) or a full fledged node.js program that stores all known documents and even connects multiple servers together (GATEWAY).
+For example, CHROME could operate in the background and stores a much larger number of documents.

 NODE is expected to run completely in RAM without storing no logs of any type.
 It keeps in RAM a sparse matrix of hashes vs. connections,